The HART Prize for Human Rights is a competition for young people who are interested in global issues.

 The competition recognises achievement at a celebratory Prize Giving and Exhibition held in London, whereby the entries are exhibited and the shortlist, runners-up and winners are announced.
 Shortlisted entries are published on our website and other publications.
 Winners will be awarded a selection of exciting prizes!

-Last year, HART expanded this competition in order to increase youth engagement with global human rights issues.
-We received 221 entries across the categories demonstrating a wealth of talent and concern for global affairs.
+Last year, we received 221 entries across the categories demonstrating a wealth of talent and concern for global affairs.

 For more information about the competition, please view the main competition pages of our website by clicking here.
 We would be delighted to receive entries from pupils at your school!